The Best Way to Choose an Online Course

 Are they or not the same points that you would look at when choosing a face-to-face course?

-In addition to these, I would only add the technical requirements (bandwidth of your internet connection), and, very importantly, the quality of the platform you will use.
+In addition to these, one needs to take into consideration, the technical requirements (bandwidth of your internet connection), and, very importantly, the quality of the platform you would use.

 How to choose the best online course?